UsabilityEngineering/Tracking/README.md

 #####  Artsy Trail App Preview

 * This is a link to the Adobe XD prototype in presentation mode.
-Rather than a static snapshot of when this document was created, this link is connected to the most current version of the project available.
+Rather than a static snapshot from when this document was created, this link is connected to the most current version of the project available on the Adobe Cloud.
 It is presented at a resolution and orientation approriate for many mobile devices.
    - [Adobe XD Prototype](https://xd.adobe.com/view/65c822f9-ee6d-4c79-4e19-ac8364a1575f-13f9/?fullscreen&hints=off)

 #####  Interview Document